 Infectious Diseases in Primary Care will be held online this year, using live streaming, electronic Q&A, and other remote learning technologies.

 This acclaimed course provides a comprehensive ID update for front-line primary care clinicians.
 Led by Harvard Medical School's leading ID faculty and clinicians, this program provides guidance to improve the diagnosis, prevention, and treatment of infectious diseases.
 Participants learn the practice implications of important new innovations and ensure that their ability to address ID challenges is fully current.

 Focus areas in the course curriculum include:

-- New diagnostics for respiratory tract infections
+- New diagnostics and treatments for respiratory tract infections

 - Strategies for avoiding antibiotic overuse